LesleyLai/blog/contents/blog/bilingual_blog/en.md

 For blog posts,
 I have separate markdown files for different languages.
 For example, the Chinese version of this post and the text you are currently reading are stored in different markdown files.
-On the other hand, there is still a lot of text in the "template" which needs translations.
+However, there is still a lot of text in the "template" that needs to be translated.
 Examples include my bio at the right sidebar, different menu items, and blog post tags.

-The "template" of GatsbyJS is in Javascript (and I decided to use Typescript, which transpiles to JS), and in particular, React components.
+The "template" of GatsbyJS is in Javascript (and I decided to use Typescript, which transpiles to JS), particular React components.
 As a result, it is natural for me to try to develop a Typescript solution for the internationalization problem, and all those React components and translations will be built into static HTML.
 On the other hand, suppose you use a static-site generator using Python.
-In that case, ideally, you should implement internationalization in Python so the translation can be done at build time to avoid the overhead for people who use your website.
+In that case, ideally, you should implement internationalization in Python so the translation can be done at build time to avoid the overhead of dynamically loading translation for your website.

 Most of my internationalization implementations are in the [translation.tsx](https://github.com/LesleyLai/blog/blob/9500c49f22e886fe5aa706967e5dc4391a20ea15/src/utils/translations.tsx) file:

-First, I have an `en` object that store every translation entry in English:
+First, I have an `en` object that stores every translation entry in English:

 ```typescript
 const en = {